 Stop Windows Applications from Opening on Startup

-Edited by Derekkandler, Eng, Anonymous, Lynn and 1 other
+Edited by Derekkandler, Eng, Lynn, Alma

 When you first get a new Windows computer, its startup time is fantastic.
 After you begin downloading and installing software, however, the startup process begins to slow down.
 The reason for this is many applications start running as soon as you turn on your computer.
 While this is sometimes ideal, it is usually not necessary.
 These steps help you find the applications that run at startup, and show you how to disable them from doing so.